sdmalek44/little-shop-redux/README.md

 ### 3. Controller

 * Exceeds Expectations: Controller show significant effort to push logic down the stack
-* Meets Expectations: Controller is generally well organized with three or fewer particularly ugly parts
+* Meets Expectations: Controller is generally well organized with three or fewer methods needing refactoring
-* Below Expectations: There are four to seven ugly controller methods that should have been refactored
+* Below Expectations: There are four to seven controller methods that should have been refactored

 ### 4. Models